Akan

 - Hybrid Cultural Forms

-- Hybrid cultural forms are emerging, blending traditional Akan elements with global influences in music, fashion, and art.
+- Hybrid cultural forms are evident in music, fashion, and art, blending traditional Akan elements with global influences to create new expressions.

 - Social Media Presence